Looped Transformers are Better at Learning Learning Algorithms: Training Algorithm for Looped Transformer

 In this section, we delve into the design choice for the algorithm-emulated looped transformer.
 For an algorithm-emulated looped transformer, we anticipate the following characteristics: 1) As loop iterations progress, the looped transformer should maintain or improve the performance; 2) the loop iterations have the potential to continue indefinitely without deterioration in performance. \paragraph{Training Strategy.} Building on the problem setting in Sec.~\ref{sec:problem_setting}, let the prompt to the transformer be $P=(\vx_1, f(\vx_1), \cdots, \vx_k, f(\vx_k), \vx_{test})$, with $P^i$ denotes the prompt prefix with $i$ in-context samples $P^i =(\vx_1, f(\vx_1), \cdots, \vx_i, f(\vx_i), \vx_{i+1})$.
 The output of the \loopTF\ after $t$ looping iterations is

 where the transformer $M$ is parameterized by $\theta$, and $Y_0^i$ is a zero tensor with the same shape as $P^i$.
 Then we train the transformer by minimizing the following expected loss:

 where we only measure the loss of the transformer over all prompt prefixes with loop iteration $b_0$ to $b$, with $b_0 = \max(b-T, 0)$.
 This truncated loss is inspired by the truncated backpropagation through time~\citep{Hochreiter1997LongSM, Hinton2013TrainingRN} for computation saving. \paragraph{Model Configuration and Parameter Count.} For comparison with the unlooped transformer, we use a transformer identical to the one described in~\citet{Garg2022WhatCT}, except for the number of layers.
 Specifically, we employ a GPT-2 model with an embedding dimension of $D=256$ and $h=8$ attention heads.
 The standard (unlooped) transformer has $L=12$ layers, and the looped transformer has $L=1$ layer.
-In terms of the number of parameters, the unlooped transformer comprises $9.48$M parameters\footnote{The discrepancy in the number of parameters reported here and in~\citet{Garg2022WhatCT} ($22.4$M) arises because they also include the word-to-embedding parameters, which are not utilized in the model.
-Hence, we exclude these parameters from the overall count.}, and the looped transformer uses $0.79$M. We follow the same training strategy: train with Adam optimizer, learning rate $0.0001$, no weight decay or other explicit regularization (such as gradient clip, or data augmentation). \paragraph{Key Factors for Finding a Fixed-point Solution.} When deploying this looped architecture training, two key factors come into consideration: 1) the input injection in the looped architecture (Sec.~\ref{sec:input_injection}), and 2) the maximum loop iterations during training (Sec.~\ref{sec:choice_of_b}).
+In terms of the number of parameters, the unlooped transformer comprises $9.48$M parameters, and the looped transformer uses $0.79$M. We follow the same training strategy: train with Adam optimizer, learning rate $0.0001$, no weight decay or other explicit regularization (such as gradient clip, or data augmentation). \paragraph{Key Factors for Finding a Fixed-point Solution.} When deploying this looped architecture training, two key factors come into consideration: 1) the input injection in the looped architecture (Sec.~\ref{sec:input_injection}), and 2) the maximum loop iterations during training (Sec.~\ref{sec:choice_of_b}).
 The subsequent sections will illustrate the impact of these two factors, using linear regression as the specific task for in-context learning.